 Name*

-Green Card Wait Times by Category
+Green Card Eligibility & Wait Times by Category

 ✅ No Wait Time for Immediate Relatives: Spouses, unmarried children under 21, and parents of U.S. citizens are not subject to yearly limits — visas are available immediately.